Basic Greek Words, Phrases, and Slang to Learn Before You Go to Greece

 But don’t let that stop you from trying to pick up some Greek, especially before you leave for your trip.
 Michaela Kron of the popular language learning mobile app Duolingo, told Travel + Leisure of a survey they did of their users: “One interesting finding… was that many make the mistake of not learning a language ahead of an international trip, but in hindsight wish they had done it.
 We actually found that many of our users pick up Duolingo after a trip, likely because they are inspired by their travels to pick up a new language.”

-So get ahead of the curve and try to learn some Greek before you go.
+So get ahead of the curve and try to learn some common phrases (and even a little Greek slang) before you go.
 We assure you that attempting (and even butchering) the most basic of phrases with locals will make the trip more memorable — and perhaps even lead to a lasting friendship.

 Below, you’ll find phrases written first in Greek and the phonetic pronunciation following in parentheses, with emphasis placed on the syllables in capital letters.
 Use Google Translate to play an audio of how these phrases are pronounced.